 By Victor Domen

 Tabbing is easier than ever.
-Tabbycat has all sorts of build-in features that allow for efficient and fair judge allocations and breaks based on the imported data.
+Tabbycat has all sorts of built-in features that allow for efficient and fair judge allocations and breaks based on the imported data.
 Nevertheless, I am of the opinion we currently do not use Tabbycat to its full potential.
-In this short article I will make the case we should use standardised tests to assess judges and create a more fair and equal judge break.
+In this short article, I will make the case we should use standardised tests to assess judges and create a more fair and equal judge break.

 The decision of which teams will break is pretty objective.
 They get scored based on their team results and only in case of a draw does speaker score come into play.
-That in turn is based on a standardised scale.
+That, in turn, is based on a standardised scale.
 There are still humans involved and making decisions, but a lot of subjectivity has been removed.
 Nobody really complains about this.
 We roughly know what a 75 is, what a 70 is and what an 80 is.

 The odd thing is, that we do not use similar standardised scales when it comes to judging.
 Judge feedback forms are increasingly used in the Netherlands, but do not always use standardised scaling to assess the qualit

 y of judging.
 Moreover, not all CA-teams use judge feedback consistently in determining the judge break.
 Or, at least, that process is currently not standardised and far from transparent.
 Therefore, it is pretty hard to call a judge break in any way objective and therefore subject to all sorts of biases.
 The implication is obvious, the best judges do not always break, whereas traditionally good, or liked, judges tend to do so more easily.

 Considering that breaks should be based on merit, we should find a way to make judge breaks more objective.
 Just like with team breaks, judge breaks should be based on numbers.